-Whether you used an automated logo designer, hired a designer, or designed it yourself, you (hopefully) have a logo you love and are ready to show off.
+Whether you used an automated logo maker, hired a designer, or designed it yourself, you (hopefully) have a logo you love and are ready to show off.

 But, you also need to protect your hard work from shameless thieves who piggyback off other people’s ideas.
 By registering your brand logo with a trademark, the law will be on your side should anything terrible happen.

 If you’re confused about trademark law or just want to know how to trademark your brand logo, keep reading!
 We’ll break it all down in easy-to-read, bite-sized pieces of info.

 Your designs and ideas are, regrettably, at risk of being stolen or copied.

 To protect your intellectual property (your non-physical creations such as images, logos, names, etc.), you should trademark your work.

 It would be a shame if, after investing so much time and money to develop unique and individual branding elements, someone came along and claimed it as their own, or copied it so much as to be nearly identical.
 Intentional or not.

 For example, Nike uses its swoosh, or tick, to identify its brand to consumers.
 If someone else were to start using a similar-looking swoosh on their shoes, that would be a breach of Nike’s trademark, as people would think Nike made those shoes.